jfoote/git-shadow/README.md

 ![tweet](http://foote.pub/images/goto-fail-tweet.png)

+Oh.
+Yeah.
+Probably shouldn't have done any programming that Friday night.

-5. Change your coding habits to avoid making the same mistake again
+### 4. I change my habits to avoid making the same mistake again.

+I use `git-shadow` to continuously improve my programming skills, becoming to envy of all my friends.
+Then so many dollars come at me.

 **Gratuitous Disclaimer**: I had nothing to do with the real `goto fail;` bug, I've never worked for Apple, and I have no idea how the bug was actually introduced.
 IOW, relax, it's just an example.